Chapter 6:

 "Really?"
 I chuckled.
 "Well, you'd be surprised how many good stories start with a 'practice' plot."

 "Shut up!
 Kill Switch!
 Kill Switch!"
-She threateningly reached down her shirt.
+She reached down her shirt.

-"Alright, alright Asagiri.
+"Alright, alright.
 Let's just pretend it never happened."

-After we cooled off for a bit, I checked my phone: no new messages, as usual.
+After we cooled off, I checked my phone: no new messages, as usual.
 Well, the only person who'd probably text me at this point is sitting right next to me.

-I looked in my girlfriend's direction.
+I looked towards Asagiri.
 "So, do you wanna pick where we head next?"

 She was shoveling the last bits of popcorn into her mouth.
 "Hnng?
-Day's 'snot ovur yeet?"
+Day 'snot ovur yet?"

 "Only if you want it to be."
-I could barely understand her garbled words, but it was oddly seductive.
+I could barely understand her garbled words, but they were quite arousing.

-A huge swallow went down her throat and she unleashed a satisfied sigh.
+A huge swallow went down her throat and she unleashed a satisfied burp.
 "Hmmm . . .
-How about something new, something not involving bees."
+How about something new; something not involving bees."

 "There's a bee plushie wrapped around your back."